Parne92/322Repo/user_stories/user_story.md

 User Stories –

-1. As a user, I want to be able to create an account through the mobile application.
+1. As a user, I want to be able to create/delete accounts through the mobile application.

 2. As a user, I want to be able to turn the security camera on and off through the mobile application.